 ABSTRACT

 The development of data intensive problems in recent years has brought new requirements and challenges to storage and computing infrastructures.
 Researchers are not only doing batch loading and processing of large scale of data, but also demanding the capabilities of incremental updates and interactive analysis.
-Therefore, how to extend existing storage systems to handle these new requirements becomes a new research challenge.
+Therefore, extending existing storage systems to handle these new requirements becomes an important research challenge.
 This paper presents our efforts on IndexedHBase, a scalable, fault-tolerant, and indexed NoSQL table storage system that can satisfy these emerging requirement in an integrated way.
 IndexedHBase is an extension of the cloud storage system HBase.
 Modeled after Google's BigTable, HBase supports reliable storage and efficient access to terabytes or even petabytes of structured data.
 However, it does not have an inherent mechanism for searching field values, especially full-text field values.
-IndexedHBase solves this issue by adding support for inverted index to HBase, and storing index data with HBase tables.
-Leveraging the distributed architecture of HBase, IndexedHBase can achieve reliable index data storage, fast real-time data updating and indexing, as well as efficient parallel data analysis through Hadoop MapReduce.
-Based on usage of inverted index, IndexedHBase employs three different searching strategies to support interactive data analysis.
+IndexedHBase solves this issue by adding support for an inverted index to HBase, and storing the index data with HBase tables.
+Leveraging the distributed architecture of HBase, IndexedHBase can achieve reliable index data storage, fast real-time data updating and indexing, as well as efficient parallel data analysis using Hadoop MapReduce.
+Exploiting the inverted index, IndexedHBase employs three different searching strategies to support interactive data analysis.
 In order to evaluate IndexedHBase in large scale HPC systems, we extend the MyHadoop framework and provide MyHBase, which can dynamically build a one-click HBase deployment in an HPC job, and automatically finish related tasks.
 We test the performance of IndexedHBase with the ClueWeb09 Category B data set on 101 nodes of the Quarry HPC cluster at Indiana University.
-Evaluation results show that IndexedHBase not only satisfies the requirements for fast incremental data updating, but also supports efficient large scale batch processing over both text data and index data.
-Moreover, by intelligently selecting proper searching strategies, searching performance for interactive analysis can be improved by a factor of tens or even hundreds of times.
+The performance results show that IndexedHBase not only satisfies the requirements for fast incremental data updating, but also supports efficient large scale batch processing over both text and index data.
+Moreover, by intelligently selecting suitable strategies, searching performance for interactive analysis can be improved by one to two orders of magnitude.

 Categories and Subject Descriptors